Indoor positioning

 Indoor positioning in a mobile app

-IPS-enabled maps
+IPS-aware maps

-• Floor plan: sites, facilities, levels, and other details.
+• Floor plan - Sites, facilities, levels, and other details.

-• Transitions: exits and entrances.
+• Transitions - Exits and entrances.

-• Pathways: line features that the device location can snap to.
+• Pathways - Line features that the device location can snap to.

 • Wi-Fi IPS is not supported on iOS devices because Apple blocks 3rd-party software from using Wi-Fi for positioning.